 Individual papers, panel sessions, roundtables, or film screenings.

 All persons working in Native American and Indigenous Studies are invited and encouraged to apply.
-Proposals are welcome from faculty and students in colleges, universities, and tribal colleges; from community-based scholars and elders; and from professionals working in the field.
-We especially encourage proposals relating to Indigenous community-driven scholarship.
+We welcome proposals from faculty and students in colleges, universities, and tribal colleges; from community-based scholars and elders; and from professionals working in the field.
+We encourage proposals relating to Indigenous community-driven scholarship.

 PLEASE NOTE: The Program Committee limits submissions to one proposed session per person, in order to maximize representation at the meetings.
 Each person can only be part of one proposal of any kind.
 The Program Committee reserves the right to disqualify proposals that include individuals who are part of more than one proposal.
 Someone may however, be proposed to both Chair and present or Chair and comment within one session.
 Also, someone may organize a panel in which s/he does not have an active role and would be able to present a paper or chair/comment at another time in the program.
 The Program Committee may recruit panel chairs and commentators from people on successful proposals.
 No more than two panels can be included in proposals for linked sessions.

-GO TO naisa.org for more information about NAISA and the Vancouver 2017 meeting.
+GO TO naisa.org for more information about NAISA and the Los Angeles 2018 meeting.

 Only complete proposals submitted through the online Abstract Collector before the deadline will receive consideration.

 The deadline for proposal submissions is November 1, 2017, 11:50pm EST